ITfoxtec/FoxIDs/docs/index.md

 If you have questions please ask them on [Stack Overflow](https://stackoverflow.com/questions/tagged/foxids).
 Tag your questions with 'foxids' and I will answer as soon as possible.

+Otherwise you can use [support@itfoxtec.com](mailto:support@itfoxtec.com) for topics not suitable for Stack Overflow.

 ## How FoxIDs works

 FoxIDs is a multi-tenant system designed to be deployed in the Azure cloud.
 FoxIDs support being deployed as a service used by many companies, organizations etc. each with its one tenant.
 Or to be deployed in a company's Azure subscription where only one tenant is configured in FoxIDs holding the company's entire security service.